SalmaanHussain/fabric-defect-inspection-CNN/README.md

 oil spots, and thread defects in fabric images, built with a CNN using transfer learning (ResNet18).

-The project originally planned to use the AITEX fabric defect dataset, but switched to the TILDA fabric defect dataset (5-class, 64x64 patch version) after determining a team member's laptop could not handle AITEX's larger strip images.
-This is documented in `Task2_Report.docx`, along with the class-imbalance handling this required.

 ## Repository structure

 ```